chevereto/v3-docs/setup/install.md

 Most common install issue is missing [system requirements](./requirements.md) so make sure that you are running a compatible system and that all the data is correct like working MySQL credentials and privileges.

 > Check our [community support](https://chevereto.com/community/categories/support.43/) in case you need help with the server provisioning

-## Runtime php.ini configuration

-As `app/settings.php` is loaded everywhere and it is not override by the update procedure, this is the safer place to add runtime `php.ini` directives using [`ini_set`](https://www.php.net/manual/en/function.ini-set.php).